-Section 4.5.
+- (c) (1) A director may at any time waive any notice required by these bylaws, the articles or bylaws.
+Except as provided in subsection (2) of this section, the waiver must be in writing, signed by the director entitled to the notice, and filed with the minutes or the corporate records. - (2) The attendance of a director at any meeting shall constitute a waiver of notice of such meeting or any matter discussed at such meeting, except when a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened and the director provides his or her objection in writing to the secretary of the corporation. - Section 4.5.
 Quorum.
-Unless otherwise required by law or provided elsewhere in these bylaws, the presence of two-thirds of the directors in office immediately before a meeting begins shall be requisite for and shall constitute a quorum for the transaction of business at all meetings; provided, however, that in no event shall fewer than two directors constitute a quorum.
+Unless otherwise required by law or provided elsewhere in these bylaws, the presence of a simple majority of the directors in office immediately before a meeting begins shall be requisite for and shall constitute a quorum for the transaction of business at all meetings; provided, however, that in no event shall fewer than one-third of the number of the directors in office or two directors constitute a quorum.
 The act of a majority of the directors present at a meeting at which a quorum is present shall be valid as the act of the board of directors except in those specific instances in which a larger vote may be required by law, by the articles of incorporation or by these bylaws.